The Effects of Night-Time Teeth Grinding

 • ADHD

-Although it is not common, teeth grinding can be a side effect of some medications like antidepressants.
+Although not common, teeth grinding can be a side effect of some medications like antidepressants.
 You are at an increased risk of bruxism if you:

 • Habitually smoke